theupdateframework/taps/tap5.md

 # Security Analysis

-Removing the root metadata file from the snapshot metadata does not change existing security guarantees.
+Removing the root metadata file from the snapshot metadata does not significantly change existing security guarantees.
 This is because: (1) mix-and-match attacks are executed by specifying an inconsistent set of targets metadata files, which does not include the root metadata file, and (2) a client always attempts to update the root metadata file (unless instructed otherwise).
+One difference is that the downloaded root metadata file may not necessarily be the latest one available.
+Previously, unless the snapshot role was compromised, the repository must make available the root metadata file with exactly the version number published in the snapshot metadata.
+Now, an attacker may withhold the latest available root metadata file, but the attacker can never execute replay attacks, because version numbers are always compared.

 Searching for targets from a delegated targets role (such as the Django project on PyPI) instead of the top-level targets role also does not introduce security